aleininger/votingreferendums/README.md

 votingreferendums
 =================

-## Who votes against the government and why?
+## Who votes against the government?
 Voting behavior in national referendums in Switzerland

 Paper prepared for Leuven-Montreal Winter School